 Close this gap by always asking for referrals after you complete a sale and have a good relationship with a customer.
 Customers who value your product will be more willing to refer you to a colleague or personal connection.

 Work with your marketing team to develop the content you need to sway a prospect who might be on the fence about meeting with you.
 And whatever you do, don’t leave a prospect’s questions or objections unanswered.
-Doing so will drastically decrease the likelihood of securing a second meeting.
+Doing so will drastically decrease the likelihood of securing more meetings in the future.

-Establishing value in the face of objections helps salespeople build trust and ultimately secure an in-person meeting.
+Establishing value in the face of objections helps salespeople build trust and ultimately secure more in-person appointments.

 Good news: You’ve set up a meeting with an important B2B decision-maker.
 But it’s a week or two away.
 Should you reconfirm the appointment as the date approaches?
 Veterans in the field advise against it.

 Here’s why: Asking for confirmation gives the prospect an opportunity to reconsider.
 So, instead of asking if the meeting is still on, simply send a reminder.
 Say you look forward to meeting on the agreed-upon date.